 The Plympton-Wyoming Wastewater Servicing Master Plan was conducted using Approach #2 of the MEA's Municipal Class EA process and meets the requirements for Phases 1 and 2 of the EA process.
 The level of investigation and documentation is sufficient to fulfill the requirements of a Schedule B project.
-The projects identified in this Master Plan can be taken forward to the next steps, involving design and construction.
+The projects identified in this Master Plan as Schedule A/A+/B activities can be taken forward to the next steps, involving design and construction.